ArgonDesign/alogic/doc/compilation.md

 ### The built-in preprocessor

-When the compiler reads a source file, the first thing it does is applying the built-in preprocessor to it the source text.
-This is a purely text based operation.
+When the compiler reads a source file, first it applies the built-in preprocessor to the source text.
+This is a purely text based transformation.
 The preprocessor uses the syntax of the standard C preprocessor, though with a significantly reduced feature set.
 The main intention is to allow sharing of type definitions using include files and to enable minimal conditional compilation for debugging, and compile time parametrization through